-When do I not need a street collections permit?
+When do I not need a house to house collections licence?

-Although normally any promoter of a (proposed) street collection requires a permit to complete it, there are certain areas or activities which may mean you do not need a street collection permit from us.
-These are:
+Although normally any promoter of a (proposed) collection will require a licence to obtain money and/or property by way of public appeal, there are certain exemptions from the act, or other activities that may mean you do not need a house to house collections licence from us.